dwjohnston/ts-tutorial-series/lesson-5-react/README.md

 Remember though - by allowing TypeScript to infer types, you often don't need to explicitly state the types!

-The reality is - there are probably only two React types you actually need to know - `React.ReactNode` and `React.ComponentType`.
+The reality is - there are probably only three React types you actually need to know - `React.ReactElement`, `React.ReactNode`  and `React.ComponentType`.

 ## Before we start - let's talk about React and JSX.